 British Brown Ale

 Brown Ales are one of the easiest first-time brews.
 Classic examples from across the pond are Samuel Smith’s Nut Brown Ale and Newcastle Brown.
 The Sammy’s is a robust version, while the Newkie is more light-bodied.
 We’ll try to peg our example in the middle.
-This is a great beer to quaff on an autumn’s eve, says George Hummel, beer expert and author of The Complete Homebrew Beer Book.
+This is a great beer to quaff on a late summer’s eve, says George Hummel, beer expert and author of The Complete Homebrew Beer Book.

 Makes 5 Gallons

 1 pound UK amber dry malt extract

 6–7 AAUs bittering hops: British hops such as Bramling Cross, East Kent Golding, or Fuggle

 1 pound demerara sugar (or turbinado or raw brown cane sugar)